Analysis: Conclusion that there was no conspiracy opens media outlets to mockery

 But the conclusion of Mueller’s investigation has put a question once hazily debated into sharp focus: Did the mainstream news media mislead?

 “Liberal journalists expected Mueller to build a case for scandalous collusion between the Trump campaign and the Russian government,” said Tim Graham, director of media analysis for the conservative Media Research Center.
 Noting Mueller’s broad findings, he said, “So now it’s apparent the news channels merely channeled their wishful thinking.
 They had a grand denouement in mind, and it didn’t happen.
-They mocked Trump for saying ‘no collusion,’ and that ended up being the truth … The voters should feel punked, swindled.”
+They mocked Trump for saying ‘no collusion,’ and that ended up being the truth. . . .
+The voters should feel punked, swindled.”